 In BiLAT, the learner must repeatedly select conversational actions that simultaneously achieve game objectives and respect the targeted cultural norms.
 This can be a significant challenge for a learner who does not understand the new culture or the differences between it and his or her own.
 Our ITS, an instance of the Intelligent Guided Experiential Learning (IGEL) framework [2], provides learning support in two ways.
 During meetings, feedback and hints can be delivered by a coach, while after meetings, a reflective tutor reviews the meeting with the learner, gives more detailed feedback, and asks reflection questions.
-In the present study, we focus on the details of the coach that deal with timing aspects of intercultural meetings.
-This is also the focus of the evaluation described in Section 3.
+In the present study, we focus primarily on the details of the coach that deal with the timing of communicative actions.
+This is also highlighted in the evaluation described in Section 3.